Graduate Opportunities & Teaching Fellowships

 Opportunities in Motor Control and Biomechanics

-The Department of Health and Human Performance at the University of Houston seeks qualified, highly motivated graduate students interested in advanced studies in Motor Control and Biomechanics with the following professors: Drs.
-Charles Layne, Dr. William Paloski, Dr. Stacey Gorniak and Dr. Adam Thrasher.
+The Department of Health and Human Performance at the University of Houston seeks qualified, highly motivated graduate students interested in advanced studies in Motor Control and Biomechanics with the following professors: Dr. Charles Layne, Dr. Stacey Gorniak and Dr. Adam Thrasher.
 Preference will be given to individuals interested in pursuing a Doctor of Philosophy; however, qualified Master’s Degree candidates will also be considered.
 For specific information regarding the research interests of the Motor Control faculty, please click on their names above.

 Opportunities in Exercise Physiology

-The Department of Health and Human Performance at the University of Houston seeks qualified, highly motivated graduate students interested in advanced studies in Exercise Physiology with the following professors: Dr. Mark S. Clarke, Dr. Thomas Lowder, and Dr. Richard Simpson.
+The Department of Health and Human Performance at the University of Houston seeks qualified, highly motivated graduate students interested in advanced studies in Exercise Physiology with the following professors: Dr. Thomas Lowder, Dr. Yoonjung Park and Dr. Richard Simpson.
 Preference will be given to individuals interested in pursuing a Doctor of Philosophy; however, qualified Master’s Degree candidates will also be considered.
 For specific information regarding the research interests of the Exercise Physiology faculty, please click on their names above.

 Opportunities in Obesity Studies